mbellehumeur/Display-layout-training-data/README.md

+# NA-MIC Project week #43

-# Standardized, personal training data for GenAI hanging protocols
+# Standardized, personal training data for GenAI /display layout hanging protocols

  ## Introduction
  Gen AI / LLMs can today produce a good draft of report impressions based on learning the report history of the radiologist.